 - Arrange half of your eggplant in a single line along the width of nori, about one inch away from you.
 Arrange half of your scallion stalks alongside your eggplant strip.

 - Take the bamboo mat and end of nori closest to you and tightly roll it over your filling.
 Tuck the end of the nori in and continue rolling, using the mat to press your roll tight.

 - Once completely rolled, slice into eight pieces.
 Repeat using your other nori sheet and remaining rice and filling.

-- Sprinkle with sesame seeds and serve with soy sauce, wasabi and pickled ginger.
+- Sprinkle with sesame seeds and serve with soy sauce or tamari, wasabi and pickled ginger.